HPV treatment: overview of all options

 | HPV vaccination therapy | Experimental | 15-36% for CIN 2/3 | Minimal | HPV 16 positive |

-* Escharotic treatment and LLLT are applied successfully in clinical practice.
-Large-scale randomized studies are currently limited.
+* Escharotic treatment and LLLT are successfully applied in clinical practice.
+Large-scale randomized studies are not yet available.

 LEEP procedure and conization (conventional)

 A LEEP procedure (also called LLETZ) is the most common conventional treatment for CIN 2 and CIN 3.
-During this procedure, a small piece of tissue is removed from the cervix using an electric loop under local anesthesia.
+During this procedure, a small piece of tissue from the cervix is removed with an electrical loop under local anesthesia.

 - Women with CIN 2 or CIN 3 (moderate to severe abnormalities)

-- When the gynecologist determines that waiting is no longer responsible
+- When waiting is no longer responsible according to the gynecologist

 Effectiveness

-The LEEP procedure is highly effective: in approximately 75-90% of women, abnormal cells disappear after the procedure.
+The LEEP procedure is effective: in approximately 75-90% of women, the abnormal cells have disappeared after the procedure.
 However, the underlying HPV virus is not always addressed.
-In 10-25% of women, the abnormalities return, precisely because the virus may still be present.
+In 10-25% of women, the abnormalities return because the virus may still be present.

 Disadvantages